codingMustache/codingMustache/README.md

 ## Joke of the Day

-I ate a clock yesterday.
-It was so time consuming.
+I asked a frenchman if he played video games.
+He said "Wii"

 ## Home Server Up-Time

-Its been **9 days** since this server shutdown
+Its been **10 days** since this server shutdown

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. 1999
+ 1. Zilog Z80
- 2. 2002
+ 2. Yamaha YM2612
- 3. 2005
+ 3. Intel 8088
- 4. 2008
+ 4. Motorola 68000

 <details>
   <summary>Answer</summary>
-  2005
+  Motorola 68000
 </details>